-A listed entity is not required under the Corporations Act45 or the Listing Rules to obtain security holder approval for an equity-based incentive plan for senior executives or other employees who are not directors.
-Notwithstanding this, a listed entity may find it useful to submit to security holders any proposed equity-based incentive plan which will involve the issue of securities to senior executives or other employees prior to implementing it.
-This will provide the board with a timely assurance that the plan is reasonable and acceptable to security holders.46
+A listed entity is not required under the Corporations Act55 or the Listing Rules56 to obtain security holder approval for an equity-based incentive scheme involving the issue of securities to senior executives or other employees who are not directors.
+Notwithstanding this, a listed entity may find it useful to submit to security holders any proposed equity-based incentive scheme which will involve the issue of securities to senior executives or other employees prior to implementing it.
+This will provide the board with a timely assurance that the scheme is reasonable and acceptable to security holders.57